beetbox/beets/docs/plugins/play.rst

 arbitrarily configured by the user, beets won't try to delete those files.
 For this reason, using this plugin will leave one or several playlist(s) in the directory selected to create temporary files (Most likely ``/tmp/`` on Unix-like systems.
-See `tempfile.tempdir`_ in python docs.).
+See `tempfile.tempdir`_ in the Python docs.).
 Leaking those playlists until they are externally wiped could be an issue for privacy or storage reasons.
 If this is the case for you, you might want to use the ``raw`` config option described above.